swapnilkoche9/frontend-developer-coding-task/README.md

 ## Brief

-Build an weather app shows weather forecast for given city.
-You can either use https://openweathermap.org/api or you can create your own mock api by using this https://github.com/typicode/json-server or similar tool of your choice.
+The goal is to create a weather app, that shows the weather forecast for a given city.
+We recommend to either use https://openweathermap.org/api or create a mock api, for instance via https://github.com/typicode/json-server

 **Details**

-- You can hardcode initial city or you can use the browser api to get location
+* The initial city can either be hardcoded or resolved via browser api
-- The days should start with the current day and in design there are only weekdays, we want you to show weekends too.
+* Days should start at the current day and the next four days should be shown (so five days altogether)
-- Background gradient color should change based on the current tempreture, teal shades for less than 15°C and orange shades for greater then 15°C.
+* Background gradient should change based on temperatur:
-- When city input is focused, the content should have blur filter
+  * Teal shades for less than 15°C
+  * Orange shades for greater or equal than 15°C
+* The content should have a blur effect when the city input field gets focused
-- If there is no result for given city name, there should be an error message.
-We deliberately did not add this part to the design, we are expecting you to fill this gap.
+* In case there is no result for a given city name, an error message should be shown.
+There are no design specifications for this error message.
+It's on you to create and style this in a suitable way

 ## Design